virgo-project/virgo/Teams/Communications/README.md

 * Social Media: we will manage Virgo's social media channels, including Facebook, Instagram, TikTok, Twitter, YouTube, and more.
 * Video: We will work together and with third party agenices to produce videos that further the Virgo cause.
 * Text: We will produce written works for Virgo.
 These we will write ourselves, engage with volunteers to write, or hire contractors to write.
+* Visual: We will collaborate to design and illustrate graphical and visual content for Virgo.
+* Brand: We will create and maintain an effective brand strategy for Virgo and the UDV.